France online poker overview

 Poker site game choices

 Low-stakes Hold’em, low buy-in multi-table tournaments, and low buy-in Sit & Go’s.
 Standard low-traffic site fare.
 No active Omaha games to speak of.

 Other location where partypoker.fr operates

-partypoker.fr is an offshoot of the international partypoker network, which also has daughter sites in New Jersey and Spain.
+Partypoker.fr is an offshoot of the international partypoker network, which also has sister sites in New Jersey and Spain.

 Where can I play poker live in France?